Skip to content

 Detailed description

 With Amendment 3, after all ongoing participants have reached 52 weeks of treatment, eligible participants may transition to a bomedemstat extension study if available.
-With Amendment 4, all secondary PK and patient reported outcome measures were designated as exploratory.
+With Amendment 4, all secondary PK and participant reported outcome measures were designated as exploratory.
+Per protocol, participants who derived clinical benefit (no progressive disease) and safely tolerated drug may have qualified for enrollment into the bomedemstat extension study (NCT06351631).

 Interventions